adambergman/css-crossfade-calculator/README.md

 # css-crossfade-calculator
-> Quick and dirty form that generates styles for cross fading multiple images in pure CSS (or SCSS).

 Visit https://adambergman.github.io/css-crossfade-calculator for the working calculator

 ## About

-This form generates the proper CSS (or SCSS) animation timing styles for crossfading multiple images on a loop with pure CSS.
+This form generates the proper CSS (or SCSS) animation timing styles for crossfading any number of images with pure CSS.
+The animation will loop infinitely.

-## Math
+## Approach and Algorithm

-The idea is that you create a single animation that fades opacity and stagger each animation so that only one image is visible at a time (except while crossfading).
+The approach is to create a single animation that fades opacity and stagger each animation on images elements so that only one image is visible at a time with a crossfade between images.

-The following algorithm is used to determine animation-delay, keyframe percentages for the animations.
-There will always be 5 key frames, with the first always being 0% and the last always being 100%.
+The following algorithm is used to determine animation-delay and keyframe percentages for the animations.
+There will always be 5 key frames, with the first always being `0%` and the last always being `100%`.

 `n` = total number of images
 `a` = presentation time for a single image (seconds)
 `b` = duration of crossfade between images (seconds)
 `t` = total animation duration `t = (a + b) * n`

-animation-delay (for each image) = `t - i * (a + b)` where i is the index of each image (1 through `n`)
+animation-delay (for each image) = `t - i * (a + b)` where `i` is the index of each image (`1` through `n`)

 Keyframe #1 – `0%`
 Keyframe #2 - `a / t * 100%`